bit101/tinpig/readme.md

 ## Requirements

 You'll need npm and an updated version of nodejs.
-Your version of nodejs should be 8.5.0 or higher, for the file copying functinality that was introduced at that point.
+Your version of nodejs should be 8.5.0 or higher, for the file copying functionality that was introduced at that point.

 ## Installation